-One of the advantages of using our “shared hosting” instead of a “dedicated server” is that we only charge you for the average usage.
+One of the advantages of using our “shared hosting” instead of a “dedicated server” is that we only charge you for the average usage, not the peak usage.

 With our shared hosting, you don’t need to pay for the worst case.
 We can handle some pretty big “spikes”, and as long as your average usage remains low, the average is what you’ll pay for.

-(On the other hand, if your average usage is high — more than about 25 CPU units — you probably do need a dedicated server instead.
+(On the other hand, if your average baseline usage is consistently more than 25 CPU units, you should use a dedicated server instead.
 Very few sites use that much, though.)

 Can you give me an example of exactly how you’d calculate CPU units?

 Sure thing.
 It’s a little geeky, but we want to make sure it’s understandable.
 The way it works is that we: